bradmontgomery/demo-server/README.md

 ## How I created this project

+_Updated for node v22.14.0_!

-Let's create the project in which we'll build the API:
+Let's create the project in which we'll build the API.
+You run the following commands in a terminal (I used a bash terminal [using WSL](https://learn.microsoft.com/en-us/windows/wsl/))

-- `mkdir demo-server`
+- `mkdir demo-server` to create a directory named `demo-server/`
-- `cd demo-server`
+- `cd demo-server` to change into that directory.
-- `npm init` (follow the prompts.. below is what I used)
+- `npm init` to set up a node-based project; follow the prompts.. below is what I used:
     - package name: I called mine "demo-server"
     - version: 1.0.0
     - description: a simple express-based api
     - entry point: index.js
     - test command: (leave this blank)
     - git repository: (leave this blank)
     - keywords: (leave this blank)
     - author: write your name!
     - license: MIT
     - Is this OK? yes
+- Now, we need to install packages that we plan to use:
   - `npm install express` to install the Express.js framework.
   - `npm install nodemon` to install the `nodemon` library.
+  - `npm install cors` to install the `cors` library (learn more at [MDN: Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS))
+  - `npm install fs` to install the `fs` library to allow us to access the local filesystem.

 Now, configure the project so that we're using `nodemon` to auto-reload our server whenever we make changes to the source code: